raaftech/elasticsearch/README.md

 To run on Kubernetes, you need a Kubernetes cluster.
 I tested with version 1.10 and 1.12 and the Kubernetes services included with OpenShift 3.9.
 Memory and compute requirements might vary wildly, but to give you an idea: We're running a fairly simple 12 node Elasticsearch cluster with 3 masters, 3 data nodes, 3 ingest notes and 3 client nodes, totalling about 12 cores, 60GB of ram and 100GB of storage.

-Finally, I'm assuming a fairly recent modern OS environment where you have the `docker` and `kubectl` commands available via your PATH environment variable and know how to get by using either `cmd.exe`, `powershell.exe`, `ksh` or `bash`.
+Finally, I'm assuming a fairly recent modern OS environment where you have the `docker` and `kubectl` commands available via your PATH environment variable and know how to get by using either `cmd.exe`, `powershell`, `ksh` or `bash`.

 <a id="docker">